SciML/SciMLSensitivity.jl/docs/src/getting_started.md

 Zygote.jl's automatic differentiation system is overloaded to allow SciMLSensitivity.jl to redefine the way the derivatives are computed, allowing trade-offs between numerical stability, memory, and compute performance, similar to how ODE solver algorithms are chosen.

+### Choosing Sensitivity Algorithms

 The algorithms for differentiation calculation are called `AbstractSensitivityAlgorithms`, or `sensealg`s for short.
 These are choosen by passing the `sensealg` keyword argument into solve.
 Let's demonstrate this by choosing the `QuadratureAdjoint` `sensealg` for the differentiation of this system: